Method (2004 film): Production

 The film later generated headlines over the public falling out between leading lady, Hurley and the director, Roy.
 Roy claimed Hurley was difficult to work with.
 Hurley's spokesman denied the claims and cited that Hurley had earlier even recommended Roy as director of the project.
-Oliver Tobias, a co-star on the production, rebuffed Roy's claims, remarking that he had a pleasant working experience with Hurley, who was “a lady” and a “consummate professional”.
+Oliver Tobias, a co-star on the production, rebutted Roy's claims, remarking that he had a pleasant working experience with Hurley, who was “a lady” and a “consummate professional”.